Glimesh/broadcast-box/README.md

 Please see the README and join Discord for help
 ```

-Join the Discord and we are ready to help!
+[Join the Discord][discord-invite-url] and we are ready to help!
 To debug check the following.

 - Have you allowed UDP traffic?
 - Do you have any restrictions on ports?